 All complainants have the right to seek additional assistance in the filing and processing of their Uniform Complaints.
 Complainants may seek help from public or private agencies such as legal assistance agencies, local mediation centers, from private attorneys or from the Categorical Programs Complaints Management Unit.
 If the complainants elect to seek help and/or retain the services of these public or private agencies, the District shall not bear the costs for these services.

 iii.
-Compliance coordinator
+Compliance office

 Keasara Williams, Executive Director, Office of Equity